mhlabs/cfn-alarms/README.md

 ?
 Select output (Use arrow keys)
 ❯ Write to separate file (monitoring.yaml)
   Append to template.yaml
-  Create CDK construct (experimental)
 ```

 Selecting 'Write to separate file' will write the generated alarms to a file called `monitoring.yaml` in the current directory which will be included in the main template via `Fn::Transform`

 Selecting 'Append to template.yaml' will append the generated alarms to the main template.

-Selecting 'Create CDK construct' will create a CDK construct of the alarms.
-This is experimental and you are likely to have to modify the code to make it work.